21 Computer Science (CS) CV Examples For 2025

 Resume profile

-Begin with an engaging professional summary
+Begin with a compelling professional summary

 Early in your computer science career, you must keep your CV to one page.
 As such, space on your CV is valuable.
-You should only include a resume objective if it adds value and increases your chances of getting an interview.
+You should only include a career objective if it adds value and increases your chances of getting an interview.

 That sounds like a lot, but it’s not that bad in practice.
 You should keep it to two to three sentences and tailor it to each role for which you apply.
 Here are a couple of examples from the CVs above: